 I studied French for 2 years in high school and 3 years in college.
 When I started college, I wanted to major in French then get a Masters Degree in Broadcast Journalism and become an international broadcast journalist.
-Well, that’s not exactly how my life went, but I’m not complaining.
+I even signed up to the UK Language Project Leeds to boost my knowledge as I was so keen to succeed on this path, but that’s not exactly how my life went.
+However, I’m not complaining.
 With all that studying, you may wonder why I need a French phrasebook.
 My collegiate French was was perfect for ordering Croque Monsieur, crepes, and pastries, but when I started learning to cook French food, I found it lacking.
 For the past 4 years, I’ve participated in a blogging group called “French Fridays with Dorie.”
 We’re working our way through Dorie Greenspan’s “Around My French Table,” one recipe a week.
 Along the way, I realized that my academic vocabulary didn’t include nearly enough words or phrases to support my culinary endeavors.
 So, when Kourtney at Ulysses Press offered me a copy of Victoria Mas’ “The Farm to Table French Phrasebook” to review, I jumped at the chance!
 The subtitle, “Master the culture, language and savoir faire of French cuisine,” says it all.

 “A comprehensive language guide for food lovers, this indispensable companion also offers a fascinating history of French eats, complete with delicious facts about the cuisines of every region from Alsace’s pinot gris to Normandy’s Pot-au-feu.
 This compact, beautifully illustrated hardcover gift book is perfect for tucking into your knapsack for a day of sampling gourmet local specialties, or it makes a great present for the Francophile in your life.” ~ Press release